iterait/emloop/docs/tutorial.rst

 .. code-block:: bash

-    cxflow resume log/MajorityExample_<some-suffix>
+    emloop resume log/MajorityExample_<some-suffix>

 It's simple as that.

-In case the model is good enough to be used in the production, it is extremely easy to use cxflow for this purpose.
+In case the model is good enough to be used in the production, it is extremely easy to use emloop for this purpose.
 See the configuration :doc:`advanced section <advanced/config>` for more details.
 Then, you can just run the following command:

 .. code-block:: bash

-    cxflow eval predict log/MajorityExample_<some-suffix>
+    emloop eval predict log/MajorityExample_<some-suffix>